lunardao/dao/README.md

 *In examples we will use place holders X, Y & Z for supported projects and Tx, Ty & Tz for their tokens.
 For simplicity, fees are not included in the example calculations.*

-In a real life scenario the amount of $VOX (shares) will be arbitrary per each member as the tribute sizes will differ.
+In a real life scenario the amount of VOX (shares) will be arbitrary per each member as the tribute sizes will differ.
 Some members will likely RageQuit with their funds during the DAOs life cycle.
 This example is simplified to explain the portfolio logic.

-* 100 people join the Squad for 10 ETH each -> 1000 $VOX (shares) each.
+* 100 people join the Squad for 10 ETH each -> 1000 VOX (shares) each.
-* Treasury net = 1000 ETH; 100 000 $VOX (shares) was minted.
+* Treasury net = 1000 ETH; 100 000 VOX (shares) was minted.
 * The Squad invests 500 ETH to X in exchange for their token Tx.
 Deal is 1 ETH = 1000 Tx.
 * No-one RageQuits.
-* Treasury net = 500 ETH + 500 000 Tx, represented by 100 000 $VOX (shares).
+* Treasury net = 500 ETH + 500 000 Tx, represented by 100 000 VOX (shares).
-* Each member owns 1000 $VOX (shares) representing 5 ETH + 5000 Tx.
+* Each member owns 1000 VOX (shares) representing 5 ETH + 5000 Tx.

 **Second LunarDAO raising event**